Battistello Caracciolo: Caravaggesque phase

 In 1607, he painted the Immaculate Conception for the Santa Maria della Stella in Naples.
 It is considered to be his first documented Caravaggesque painting.

 In 1612, he made a trip to Rome.
 A work showing the influence of this visit, and especially that of Orazio Gentileschi, is the Liberation of Saint Peter (1615), painted for the Pio Monte della Misericordia, to hang next to Caravaggio's Seven Works of Mercy painted for the same church.
 By this time he had become the leader of the new Neapolitan school, dividing his time between religious subjects (altarpieces and, unusually for a Caravaggist, frescos) and paintings for private patrons.

 After 1618 he visited Genoa, Rome and Florence.
 In Rome he came under the influence of the revived Classicism of the Carracci cousins and the Emilian school, and began working towards a synthesis of their style with his own tenebrism – his Cupid, with its bravura handling of the red cloth, shows the influence of the Carracci synthesis.
-Back in Naples, he translated this into grandiose, wide-ranging scenes frescos including his masterpiece Christ Washing the Feet of the Disciples of 1622, painted for the Certosa di San Martino.
+Back in Naples, he translated this into grandiose, wide-ranging scenes including his masterpiece Christ Washing the Feet of the Disciples of 1622, painted for the Certosa di San Martino.
 He also painted further works in the Certosa di San Martino, Santa Maria La Nova and San Diego all'Ospedaletto and these works of the late second decade of the 17th century onward, show the strong influence of Bolognese classicism he might have been exposed to in Rome.

 He died in Naples, in the few days between creating his last will, on 19 December 1635, and 24 December 1635, when it was opened and read.